heldridge/jamz/README.md

 Jamz uses [Mutagen](https://mutagen.readthedocs.io/en/latest/) to read tags.
 All non-special tags available for use in templates come from the Mutagen tags object.
-Because Mutagen supports multiple tags per key, Jamz assumes the first value is the canonical one, and passes that to the template.
+Because Mutagen supports multiple tags per key, Jamz assumes the first value is canonical, and passes only that one to the template.